-A healthy sugar cookies using oat or almond flour.
-My cookies have a perfectly crisp edge, chewy center and crunchy sugar top.
+These healthy sugar cookies are made of oat flour, are higher in protein and fiber, have a perfectly crisp edge, chewy center and crunchy sugar top.
 Plus they are super easy to make.
 Egg-free, vegan, and gluten-free.
 View the step by step video below!

 Healthy Sugar Cookies

 These classic sugar cookies are healthier by swapping processed ingredients with healthy ones.
 Each cookie carries 2 grams of protein and 3 grams of fiber.

 The added nutrition is largely because I use oat flour instead of processed white flour.
 Oat flour which is basically ground oats, brings fiber and essential nutrients to the cookie.
 Aquafaba or apple sauce is used instead of eggs, making the recipe lighter and vegan.
 And there are only 5 recipe steps and no waiting for the dough to chill, thanks to the stability of the oat flour.

-In the end, you have a quick delicious chewy sugar cookie, topped with sugar crystals, in 20 minutes or less.
+In the end, you have a quick delicious sugar cookie, topped with sugar crystals, in 20 minutes or less.

-Ingredients for these cookies are similar to the ingredients of classic cookies.
+Ingredients for these healthy sugar cookies are similar to the ingredients of classic sugar cookies with healthier choices.
 Take a look at this simple ingredient list:

 - oat flour (or almond flour)

 - butter (I used vegan butter)

-- brown & organic sugar (I used coconut palm sugar and organic cane)
+- brown sugar & cane sugar (I used coconut palm sugar and organic cane)